St Matthew's Church, Willesden: Construction

 Work on the permanent church, made out of brick, started on 3 November 1900 when the foundation stone was laid in a dedication ceremony celebrated by the Archdeacon of Middlesex.
 The church was designed by the architect William Douglas Caröe, and the first portion of the church was consecrated for use on 12 October 1901 by the Bishop of London, Arthur Winnington-Ingram.

 The church was completed in sections, with the first part completed in 1901.
 The vestries and northeast corner were finished on 25 February 1904, the organ was installed on 27 January 1906 and the nave was completed on 11 October 1906 and consecrated two days later.
 The capacity of the completed church was 878.

 Parish hall

 The parish hall was built from 17 July 1910 to 6 January 1911.
 During the First World War it was used as a makeshift hospital and held 40 beds.

 It was bombed during the Second World War on 28 September 1940, which claimed the lives of seven people who were sheltering in it.
 It was derelict until 1951 when it was rebuilt.

 Parish

 The local school, John Keble Church of England Primary School, has a close relationship with the church.
 Responsibility for the school is shared between the parish and All Souls' Church in Harlesden.

 Services are conducted every week in the church.
-Every Sunday there is Mass at 11:00 and evensong and benediction at 18:00.
+The list of weekly services is as follows: